1.3. Deduplication

 table = conn.table("measurements")

-qdbpd.write_dataframe(df, conn, table, drop_duplicates=False)
+qdbpd.write_dataframe(df, conn, table, deduplicate=False, create=True)

-qdbpd.write_dataframe(df, conn, table, drop_duplicates=True)
+qdbpd.write_dataframe(df, conn, table, deduplicate=True)

 # Column-wise deduplication by providing a list of columns to use for deduplication.